Mookh01/doeanderson_codetest/README.md

 # Running out of Time
 6. I'll begin to work on setting up the ability to send emails.
 I started looking into EmailJS and also considered using Express.js.
 7. After this I'll connect to a DB to store the data.
+I thought about just writing to a local file in the code.
+I also considered trying MongoDB.